mharoot/NodeJs/tic-tac-toe/README.md

     1. When 3 players connect, and all disconnect.
     The rooms var is not being cleared. (fixed)
-    2. Using the roomSocketId was not reliable. (fixed) Detail of old system design:
+    2. Using the roomSocketId was not reliable. (fixed) Detail of old system design that caused this bug:
         - All sockets on connection also fill the **socket._rooms** array with two items.
 One item is the room number and the other is the room socket id of the User.
 Should a user ever join a new room, we have to update the **socket._rooms** array to include the new room